Ishpeming-Negaunee Unions: History

 Prior to minor league play, the two towns were noted to have amateur teams beginning in 1874, playing in a game won by the Ishpeming Mutuals 37–15 over Negaunee.

 Ishpeming and Negaunee teams both began minor league play in 1890.
 The Ishpeming and Negaunee teams became charter members of the six–team Independent-level Upper Peninsula League.
 The Calumet Red Jackets, Hancock, Houghton and Marquette Undertakers teams joined Ishpeming and Negaunee in beginning league play.

 In their first season of minor league play, the Ishpeming team ended the 1890 season with a 19–16 record under manager Jim Tray and Negaunee folded before the season concluded with Bert Cook managing the team.
-Ishpeming placed 2nd in the final standings and finished 4.0 games behind the 1st place Houghton team and ahead of the 3rd place Marquette Undertakers and the 4th place Calumet Red Jackets.
+Ishpeming placed second in the final standings and finished 4.0 games behind the first place Houghton team and ahead of the 3rd place Marquette Undertakers and the fourth place Calumet Red Jackets.
 The teams from Hancock and Negaunee folded before the season concluded, with final records unknown.

-In 1891, Ishpeming continued play and placed 3rd in the four–team Upper Peninsula League.
-With a final record of 24–30, playing under manager Jim Tray, Ishpeming finished 8.0 games behind the 1st place Calumet Red Jackets.
+In 1891, Ishpeming continued play and placed third in the four–team Upper Peninsula League.
+With a final record of 24–30, playing under manager Jim Tray, Ishpeming finished 8.0 games behind the first place Calumet Red Jackets.
 The Upper Peninsula League permanently folded following the 1891 season.

-The Ishpeming–Negaunee Unions team continued play in 1892, as the cities combined to field the team.
+The "Ishpeming–Negaunee Unions" team was coined and continued play in a new league in 1892, as the neighboring cities partnered to field the franchise.
 The Unions became charter members of the six–team Independent-level Wisconsin–Michigan League.
 The Green Bay, Marinette Badgers, Marquette Undertakers, Menominee and Oshkosh Indians teams joined Ishpeming–Negaunee in league play.

 In their final season of play, the Unions folded during the season.
 On August 5, 1892, Marquette folded with a record of 20–29 and then Ishpeming–Negaunee was dropped August 9, 1892, because of the distance for the remaining teams to travel.
 Joe Quest was the Unions' manager, as the team finished with a 24–20 record when folding.
 The Green Bay Bays were the league champions as the Wisconsin–Michigan League permanently folded after the 1892 season.

 Ishpeming has not hosted another minor league team.